projectnessie/iceberg-catalog-migrator/README.md

                      Example: --target-custom-catalog-impl org.apache.iceberg.AwesomeCatalog
 Identifier options:
       --identifiers=<identifiers>[,<identifiers>...]
-                     Optional selective list of identifiers to register.
+                     Optional selective set of identifiers to register.
 If not specified, all the tables will be registered.
 Use this when there are few identifiers that need to be registered.
 For a large number of identifiers, use the `--identifiers-from-file` or
                        `--identifiers-regex` option.
                      Example: --identifiers foo.t1,bar.t2
       --identifiers-from-file=<identifiersFromFile>
-                     Optional text file path that contains a list of table identifiers (one per line) to register.
+                     Optional text file path that contains a set of table identifiers (one per line) to register.
 Should not be used with
                        `--identifiers` or `--identifiers-regex` option.
                      Example: --identifiers-from-file /tmp/files/ids.txt
       --identifiers-regex=<identifiersRegEx>